A-Lachs/cs-intrusion-detection-system/README.md

         - This input is required when you know the true classification of the cases for which a prediction is made and you want to evaluate the model performance.
         - The number of X-values and y-values has to match, e.g. use `test_input_X_20.txt` with `test_input_y_20.txt`.

-- Create own test input files (optional),
+- Create own test input files (optional):
     - requires download of kaggle data set
     - Create larger test input files from the kaggle test data set with the `create_test_input.py` script
     - run `create_test_input.py nr_cases` where `nr_cases` is and integer that specifies the number of lines in the